caperaven/crs-application-process-template/readme.md

 The purpose here for rapid application development where the moving parts are already set up and ready to go for application development.

+Additionally this template also uses [crs-process-api](https://github.com/caperaven/crs-process-api).
+The process api acts as the core of features to be program against and also driven using json schemas.

 ## Views
 The application comes by default with three views already configured.